Ukrainian women stand strong against Russian invaders

 Later, she said, she became well-versed in other weapons, including the Dragunov sniper rifle and the Kalashnikov.

 Since the war began, she has been responsible for maintaining security in part of the city’s north — relatively close to Russian troops who have been stalled as they approached the capital.
-At times, there have been men waiting in line to enlist who question why a woman is working as a soldier.
+At times, men waiting in line to enlist have questioned why a woman is working as a soldier.

 “They say something like, ‘Lady, why are you doing this when we are here for that?’” she said.
 “I just smile and say that everyone has their own job and everything will be fine.”